Nutlope/pdftochat/README.md

 - [ ] Add demo video to the homepage to demonstrate functionality more easily
 - [ ] Upgrade to Next.js 14 and fix any issues with that
 - [ ] Implement sources like perplexity to be clickable with more info
+- [ ] Add analytics to track the number of chats & errors with Vercel Analytics events
 - [ ] Make some changes to the default tailwind `prose` to decrease padding
 - [ ] Add an initial message with sample questions or just add them as bubbles on the page
 - [ ] Add an option to get answers as markdown or in regular paragraphs